fluent-ci-templates/fluentci-docs/docs/examples/languages/go.md

 ## Add Deno Pipeline to your project

-Run the following command to add a Go pipeline to your project:
+Run the following command to add Go pipeline to your project:

 ```bash
 fluentci init -t go